 - Mac: From the menu bar at the top of your computer screen, choose iTunes > Preferences.

 Windows: From the menu bar at the top of the iTunes window, choose Edit > Preferences.
 Learn what to do if you can’t see the menu bar.

 Sound Check works with .mp3, .AAC, .wav, and .aiff file types.

-Boosts in playback volume use iTunes' built-in limiter to protect against clipping.
+Boosts in playback volume use the built-in limiter in iTunes to protect against clipping.